 Tax Fees: Consists of fees and expenses for professional services for tax compliance, tax advice and tax planning.
 Tax compliance services consist of professional services related to domestic and international tax compliance, and assistance with domestic and international tax return preparation.
 Tax advisory service fees relate to tax advice and planning services provided to us in connection with significant transactions undertaken by the company in 2013 and 2014.
-During the year ended December 31, 2014, fees and expenses of approximately \$525,000 were billed in connection with tax compliance services and fees and expenses of approximately \$306,000 were billed in connection with tax advice and planning services.
+During the year ended December 31, 2014, fees and expenses of approximately \$525,000 were billed in connection with tax compliance services.
+During the year ended December 31, 2013, fees and expenses of approximately \$22,000 were billed in connection with tax advice and planning services.
 During the year ended December 31, 2013, fees and expenses of approximately \$522,000 were billed in connection with tax compliance services and of approximately \$753,000 were billed in connection with tax advice and planning services.